-All loopbacks can be initiated by inband commands in the DS1 payload or by a command from the HiGain HDSL2 system (front-panel pushbuttons or maintenance screen selections).
-Therefore, whenever a loopback is active, the method by which it was activated is indicated in the loopback and status information (Monitor screen) by the annotation HG or PL adjacent to the identified loopback.
+All loopbacks can be initiated by inband commands in the DS1 payload or by a command from the HiGain HDSL2 system (maintenance screen selections).
+Therefore, whenever a loopback is active, the method by which it was activated is indicated in the Loopback and Status screens by the annotation HG (HiGain) or PL (Payload) adjacent to the identified loopback.
 For example, NREM-HG indicates that the loopback was initiated by the HiGain HDSL2 system.